 Table 1.
 The exact latitude-longitude location of collection sites repeated bi-monthly during the study 2013 -2019 Table 2.
-Summary of total green crab catch for sites A to J for each bi-monthly sample 2013 Table 3.
+Summary of total green crab catch for sites A to J for each bi-monthly sample 201316 Table 3.
 Summary of total green crab catch for sites A to J for each monthly sample 2014 Table 4.
 Summary of total green crab catch for sites A to J for each monthly sample 2015 Table 5.
 Summary of total green crab catch for sites A to J for each monthly sample 2016 Table 6.
 Summary of total green crab catch for sites A to J for each monthly sample 2017 Table 7.
 Summary of total green crab catch for sites A to J for each monthly sample 2018 Table 8.
 Summary of total green crab catch for sites A to J for each monthly sample 2019 Table 9.
-Breakdown of male to female green crab catch for each site A to J for each bi-monthly sample 2013 Table 10.
-Breakdown of male to female green crab catch for each site A to J for each monthly sample 2014 Table 11.
-Breakdown of male to female green crab catch for each site A to J for each monthly sample 2015
+Summary of total green crab catch for sites A to J for each monthly sample 202023 Table 10.
+Breakdown of male to female green crab catch for each site A to J for each bi-monthly sample 201329 Table 11.
+Breakdown of male to female green crab catch for each site A to J for each monthly sample 2014

 Table 12.
-Breakdown of male to female green crab catch for each site A to J for each monthly sample 2016 Table 13.
-Breakdown of male to female green crab catch for each site A to J for each monthly sample 2017 Table 14.
-Breakdown of male to female green crab catch for each site A to J for each monthly sample 2018 Table 15.
-Breakdown of male to female green crab catch for each site A to J for each monthly sample 2019 Table 16.
-Total number caught and breakdown of male to female green crab catch for two months of trapping in Shediac Marina 2016 Table 17.
-Total number caught and breakdown of male to female green crab catch for two months of trapping in Shediac Marina 2017 Table 18.
-Total number caught and breakdown of male to female green crab catch for two months of trapping in Shediac Marina 2019 Table 19.
-Non-statistical estimates of possible population size in Shediac Bay for 2013
+Breakdown of male to female green crab catch for each site A to J for each monthly sample 2015 Table 13.
+Breakdown of male to female green crab catch for each site A to J for each monthly sample 2016 Table 14.
+Breakdown of male to female green crab catch for each site A to J for each monthly sample 2017 Table 15.
+Breakdown of male to female green crab catch for each site A to J for each monthly sample 2018 Table 16.
+Breakdown of male to female green crab catch for each site A to J for each monthly sample 2019 Table 17.
+Breakdown of male to female green crab catch for each site A to J for each monthly sample 2020 Table 18.
+Total number caught and breakdown of male to female green crab catch for two months of trapping in Shediac Marina 2016 Table 19.
+Total number caught and breakdown of male to female green crab catch for two months of trapping in Shediac Marina 2017 Table 20.
+Total number caught and breakdown of male to female green crab catch for two months of trapping in Shediac Marina 2019 Table 21.
+Total number caught and breakdown of male to female green crab catch for two months of trapping in Shediac Marina 202040 Table 22.
+Non-statistical estimates of possible population size in Shediac Bay for 201342